Snowshoeing: an ideal activity for the Arctic and Antarctica

 2. You get an amazing workout with snowshoeing

-Not surprisingly, snowshoeing is an excellent way to not only burn calories but also improve your cardiovascular fitness.
+Not surprisingly, snowshoeing is an excellent workout.
+You will not only burn calories while snowshoeing but also improve your cardiovascular fitness.
 In fact, it's estimated that snowshoeing can expend about 45 percent more calories than walking or running at the same speed.

 Snowshoeing is also a low-impact activity, so your joints won't suffer while you're getting this great aerobic exercise.

 3. If you know how to walk, you know how to snowshoe

 Sure, it will take a moment to get used to snowshoes if it's your first time wearing them.
 But once the snowshoes become familiar, snowshoeing really is just walking over the snow.
 Also, your snowshoeing workout/exercise is only as vigorous as you want to make it.

 Here are a few techniques that will help you enjoy your snowshoeing trip easier: